 server.N line for each node in the cluster to the configuration, where

 N is the number of the ZooKeeper node.
-Here's an example for a three-node cluster:
+The following is an example for a three-node cluster:

 zk1.us-west.example.com:2888:3888 =zk2.us-west.example.com:2888:3888 =zk3.us-west.example.com:2888:3888=

-On each host, you need to specify the ID of the node in each node's
+On each host, you need to specify the ID of the node in the

-data/zookeeper folder by default (this can be changed via the
+data/zookeeper folder of each server by default (you can change the file location via the

-See the Multi-server setup guide in the ZooKeeper documentation for detailed info on
+See the Multi-server setup guide in the ZooKeeper documentation for detailed information on

 On a ZooKeeper server at